What you should do now to get ready for Shadowlands, and what you can save until later

 No content appears to be removed in the upcoming expansion, so I can’t say that there are any quests you should rush to get done now — other than Lost Flight, which is essentially the reward for N’Zoth’s Ahead of the Curve achievement — before they’re taken out.
 However, with the level squish, a lot of content is going to be heavily rebalanced and no content is going to be intended for levels above 50 except for Shadowlands content itself which will be levels 51 to 60.
 So if you enjoy the way any content is specifically balanced now, you might want to run it before it gets changed.

-In fact, that’s one of the most interesting things about this expansion — considering the drastic changes to leveling and character level, very little is actually all that different.
+But one of the most interesting things about this expansion — considering the drastic changes to leveling and character level, very little is actually all that different.
 It feels like you’ll be capable of doing just about anything you can do now, with the added flexibility of doing it in a more a la carte fashion — leveling from 10 to 50 in pretty much any content you choose from the history of World of Warcraft.
-All the options that currently exist seem to exist on the alpha, and I would expect them to continue into the actual game on expansion release.
+All the options that currently exist seem to exist on the beta, and I would expect them to continue into the actual game on expansion release.

 Please consider supporting our Patreon!